 If you’re like me, the only time you remember that you need new razor cartridges is when you’re in the shower and you’re like GAHHHH I needed to order more razor cartridges!
 This typically happens 5 times in a row before you ACTUALLY remember to order them.
 This obviously avoids that problem!
 This is definitely the #1 perk to the Billie razor.

-Billie razors are only $9 for your first set with the handle, cartridges, and holder.
+Billie razors are only $9 for the starter kit set with the Billie handle, cartridges, and holder.
 After that, it’s $9 for 4 cartridges that ship at the frequency of your choice (I chose mine to ship every two months). $2.25 per cartridge?!?!
 That’s a pretty great deal that is tough to beat!!
-(Also how do they make any money!?)
+(Also how do they make any money!?
+I almost feel guilty about paying such a low price!)

 Make sure to get the travel case–it allows it to dry easily and keeps the inside of your bag from getting gooey!